basecamp/policies/privacy/regulations/index.md

 * We don’t run ads for other services in our products.
 * We limit the data we collect: if we don’t need it, we don’t ask for it.
 * We limit the permissions our apps request on your devices.
-* We put a lot of security measures into place including in-transit encryption and requiring employees and contractors to sign non-disclosure agreements.
+* We put a lot of security measures into place including in-transit encryption, encryption at-rest, and requiring employees and contractors to sign non-disclosure agreements.
 * When you email us at [privacy@basecamp.com](mailto:privacy@basecamp.com), someone from our Privacy Working Group will get back to you.
 You are always speaking with a human!
 No bots.

 We do work with sub-processors.
 We've listed links to our current sub-processors at the end of this page.
 With each vendor, we assess their commitment to privacy and we sign a data processing addendum with them that include the controller-processor [Standard Contractual Clauses](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en).